-With crowded sitting areas, poor services and a lack of luxury, these lounges aren't worth an admission fee.
+With crowded sitting areas, poor services and a lack of luxury, these airport lounges aren't worth an admission fee.

 We recently highlighted some of the most lavish airport lounges the world has to offer.
-Now, we’re looking at the other end of the spectrum with a comprehensive list of the worst airport lounges in the world and how you can avoid them.
+Now, we’re looking at the other end of the spectrum with a list of the worst airport lounges in the world and how you can avoid them.

 9. Plaza Lounge Seeb Airport – Muscat, Oman